neo4j-contrib/dify_neo4j/README.md

 If you are using plugin as a tool for agent, it is a good idea to pass to the LLM as a context the schema of your graph.
 With large graphs, natural language question to cypher may fail, and therefore it is also a good idea to ask LLM to first create a subgraph with just relevant nodes and edges to answer the question and than in the second step to generate Cypher and execute it on your KG.

+## Plugin Privacy Protection
+This plugin sends query to the Aura instance, or URL deployment of Neo4j, and gets data from the graph in the instance.
+It is not sending or retaining any data about user anywhere apart from query and log-in details to the specified URL with Neo4j Aura

 ## Contributors
 * Nikola Milosevic